alpas/alpasdev/src/main/resources/docs/deployment.md

 <a name="prerequsities"></a>
 ### [Prerequisites](#prerequsities)

-You can use any Linux server for deploying but we recommend Ubuntu 18.04 LTS or higher.
+You can use any Linux server for deploying, but we recommend Ubuntu 18.04 LTS or higher.
 Here are the pre-requisites for your deployment server.

 <div class="sublist">